Magic angles and correlations in twisted nodal superconductors

-For simplicity, we work under the following assumptions: (1) tunneling is spin-independent; (2) only charge tunneling ($T\sim\tau_3$ in Gor'kov-Nambu space); is considered (3) two-center approximation ( $T({\bf R}, {\bf R'}) = T({\bf R}-{\bf R'})$ ) is employed \cite{bistritzer2011}.
-(2) can be understood as neglecting the off-diagonal hopping in Gor'kov-Nambu space correspond to interlayer pairing $c_{1,s}({\bf k}) c_{2,s'}(-{\bf k})$; the latter can arise in the mean-field BdG Hamiltonian only from the decoupling of interlayer interactions which we neglect with respect to the intralayer ones.
-Note that the corresponding {\it correlations} $\langle c_{1,s}({\bf k}) c_{2,s'}(-{\bf k}) \rangle$ can still be non-zero.
+where $\hat{T}({\bf R}, {\bf R'})$ is, generally, a matrix in Gor'kov-Nambu and spin space.
+To capture only the most essential physics of TBSC we will assume that: (i) The tunneling is spin-independent; (ii) Only interlayer charge tunneling is considered that result in $\hat{T}({\bf R}, {\bf R'}) =\tau_3 t({\bf R}, {\bf R'})$ in Gor'kov-Nambu space; (iii) The two-center approximation $t({\bf R}, {\bf R'}) = t({\bf R}-{\bf R'})$ can be used \cite{bistritzer2011}.
+The off-diagonal elements in Gor'kov-Nambu space, neglected due to (ii), correspond to interlayer pairing order, which can arise in the mean-field BdG Hamiltonian only from the interlayer interactions, which we neglect with respect to the intralayer ones, assuming highly two-dimensional character of superconductivity in the material.
 Taking the above into account, the tunneling term takes the form

-Now, following the approach of \cite{bistritzer2011}, we approximate the tunneling \eqref{eq:htun} for the fermions close to the nodal points $K_N$ and small twist angles.
-In Fig. \ref{fig:mBZ} the schematic of the Brillouin zone reconstruction in a twisted bilayer is presented for a square Brillouin zone and a Fermi surface appropriate for the cuprates.
-The tunneling matrix element $t_{{\bf k},\tilde{{\bf k}}}$ between states with momentum $k$ and $\tilde{k}$ takes the form